 - Specialized team: Our whole team, from physician assistants to nurses to surgeons, focuses on hernia repair.
 Our surgeons collaborate on each patient’s case, so you’ll receive multiple opinions – minus the additional travel – when you come to us.
 Find the right hernia doctor for you.

 - Advanced reconstruction techniques: If you have a large hernia, or have already had multiple hernia surgeries, you may need total abdominal wall reconstruction.
 We use advanced reconstruction techniques and aim to completely repair your abdominal wall with just one surgery.
 Read more about the types of hernias we treat or our hernia treatments and surgeries.

-Hernia Surgery Recovery at Memorial Hospital Pembroke
+Hernia Surgery Recovery

 While more than 50% of hernia surgeries in the U.S. are open, most of our surgeries are minimally invasive.
 Because we use a minimally invasive approach, our hernia surgery recovery times are often minimized.

 With a traditional, open ventral hernia surgery, for example, patients usually spend three nights in the hospital.
 With our robotic approach, some patients can leave the same day.

 Here’s what else you can expect while recovering from hernia surgery: